jsatchell/snmp_rust_agent/Issues.md

   * Compiler support - Done for Rust
   * snmp_agent use new API - Done
 * Rough outline of MiB compiler / code generator - Started, both python and rust.
-* Simplistic permissions model - Done, maybe too simple!
+* Improved permissions model - Done
 * Get-bulk - Done, but error handling is hope and wishful thinking
 * At least two MIB fairly complete implementations that are not just stubs:
   * SNMPv2  - started, mostly done